Considerations/Limitations for Microsoft 365 Shared Mailboxes

 • If you have multiple signatures in Outlook for Windows, you can right-click the signature displayed to switch quickly.

-• When adding a shared mailbox to the Outlook app, you will not receive notifications for the shared mailbox.
-This cannot be changed, but you can work around this by right-clicking the folders you need notifications from and selecting Show in Favorites.
+• The above cannot be changed, but you can work around this by right-clicking the folders you need notifications from and selecting Show in Favorites.

 • Adding a Shared Mailbox on the mobile app will enable push notifications.
-This can be disabled in the Outlook Mobile app settings in the “Notifications” area.
+This can be disabled in the Outlook Mobile app settings in the Notifications area.

 Details